mmcgraw74/Tektronix-4041-GPIB-Controller/EZ-TEST_Volume1/README.md

 My 'newest' 4041 included the DDU disk drive unit and had a Tektronix MP2501 sticker below the tape slot on the 4041, but the hard disk did not work and no tapes or floppy disks were supplied with the unit I purchased this year (2020).
 I did get my DDU working by replacing both the SCSI hard disk and SCSI floppy drive.

 ![my 4041 and DDU](./My%20new%204041%20%26%20DDU%20are%20working%20small.jpg)

-The EZ-TEST Vol1 and Vol2 tapes were in set of eleven 4041 tapes were packed in a box of 4052 tapes that I purchased from Stan Griffiths in 2000.
-EZ-TEST Vol1 was not readable, but there was a copy of it that I was able to use with my tape dump program and BAKAL1 program from the MP2501 tape to finally get all the files.

 AUTOLD is the main Generator program, and had been damaged like the MP2501 tape by the previous owner (potentially Tektronix 4041 software developers - since Stan Griffiths had worked at Tektronix for many years) recording a simple AUTOLD file on top of the Vol1 AUTOLD program on the copy tape. :(  I was able to recover the original AUTOLD file using my modified BAKAL3 program on the original unreadable Vol1 tape.